MRCIEU/epigraphdb_web/frontend/src/assets/docs/about.md

 ![epigraphdb-architecture](https://docs.epigraphdb.org/img/epigraphdb-architecture.png)

-**Note EpiGraphDB is currently in beta.** There may be issues/errors with data, queries and analyse!
-We welcome any feedback to feedback@epigraphdb.org.

 ## Funding sources

 * EpiGraphDB receives core funding from the UK Medical Research Council as part of the [Data Mining Epidemiological Relationships programme](www.biocompute.org.uk) in the [MRC Integrative Epidemiology Unit](www.bristol.ac.uk/ieu).